Polidoro was the 16th opera written by Antonio Lotti,

 Giovanni Grisostomo.
 The surviving manuscript is missing one leaf of

 paper in the middle of a crucial and beautiful aria; however, I've

-been able to identify the missing music with other 18th-century
+been able to identify the missing music from other 18th-century

 The opera requires a cast of seven, and the original performers are shown next to the roles:

 Iliona Soprano Diamante Maria Scarabelli

 Andromaca Alto Anna Ambrevil

 Darete Bass Giuseppi Boschi

 The instrumentation is 2 violins, 2 oboes, 2 flutes, 2 trumpets,

 viola, bass and keyboard continuo.